Family Friendly Things to do in Duluth MN

 Leif Erikson Park is just a short walk away from the downtown area of Duluth.
 The park sits along the shoreline of Lake Superior at the foot of 13th Avenue East.
 Directly accessible from the Lakewalk, it’s a popular local park.

-Its also home to the Rose Garden.
+It’s also home to the Rose Garden.
 Featuring over 3,000 rose bushes and plants, a statue of Leif Erikson, and a fountain.
 It becomes a sought-after spot for weddings.

 Where to Stay

 Looking to stay the weekend in Duluth?
 There are tons of places for every type of trip.
-From romantic waterfront, to family friendly and pet friendly accommodations.
+From romantic waterfront, to family-friendly and pet-friendly accommodations.
 Make sure to check out: 14 Best Places to stay in Duluth MN

 Lake Superior Maritime Visitors Center